s21Deniss/hota/docs/vykas/index.md

 #### Ester

-1st use Nineveh on boss with more HP
+1st use Nineveh on boss with more HP (purple most of the time)

 #### Positions